FOR IMMEDIATE RELEASE

 AUSTIN, TX.
 March 31, 2017.
 The Council on Contemporary Families has released a Gender and Millennials Online Symposium revealing that young adults have become less supportive of gender equality at home over the past two decades—though not in Europe, where work/family policies are more generous.
 Yet the benefits of egalitarian marriages, for both partners, have increased during the same time frame.

 In this eight-part series, there’s the old news: women and men are more likely to endorse gender equality than ever—and they live lives that express that.
 Then there’s the not-so-old news: progress toward gender equality has slowed since the 1990s.
 Some call it a stall.
 And there’s new news: youthful gender attitudes are more variable than we thought, and at least among younger Millennials, a continued endorsement of equality at work has been accompanied by a dip in support for equality at home.
+The debate between what the differences of millennials vs. gen z are still continues, but when you get a chance to hear about what individuals from these demographics have to say, you may be able to see what sets them apart and maybe even brings them together.
 And therein lies the complex set of reports that comprise the Council on Contemporary Families Gender and Millennials Online Symposium, released today.

 The keynote essay, “Trending Towards Traditionalism?
 Changes in Youths’ Gender Ideology,” by sociologists Joanna Pepin (University of Maryland) and David Cotter (Union College), reports that when it comes to work and politics, young adults are increasingly egalitarian.
 But when it comes to home life, the 40-year-long move toward gender equality has stopped or reversed in recent years.